WHITE RESIDUE, STAINS ON TILES

 Spots, stains and dirty tiles a occur in many different scenarios.
 If the tiles are porous, they will always stain – often permanently.
 Textured tiles will often retain dirt particles in the surface of the tiles, however certain cleaning products and processes can assist with managing the problem.

-Porous tiles must be sealed, however it is crucial that an experienced tile and grout expert is engaged to determine the best solution.
-Never seal non-porous tiles.
-Unless you are certain if your tiles are porous or not – call an expert to advise you.
+Porous tiles must be sealed and it’s crucial that this is done by and expert.
+Never seal non-porous tiles unless you are certain you know what you are doing.
 Using the wrong products on stone, tiles and grout is very common – and very costly!

 All tiles can absorb moisture, and how much absorption is dependent on the structure of the tile.
-If water penetrates behind shower tiles, it soaks into the ‘biscuit’ and changes the colour of the tile.
+If water penetrates behind shower tiles, it soaks into the ‘biscuit’ or base of the tile and can change the colour of the tile.
 There are several causes of water penetration and build-up behind tiles, with the most likely cause being a leak in the shower, due to damaged corner joints, leaking taps and/or missing grout.

-A Leak in the shower is a serious problem, and can quickly get worse.
-The longer a leaking shower is ignored, the greater the damage to the property both structurally (timbers, flooring) and internally (walls, carpets).
+The longer a leak is ignored, the greater the damage to the property both structurally (timbers, flooring) and internally (walls, carpets).
 Once repaired, the tiles dry naturally and the tile colour will return to normal.

 Check out services or contact our friendly team today to discuss a solution to your common problem today!